alexanderwe/MeteorReactBoilerplate/README.md

 # MeteorReactBoilerplate

 A simple boilerplate for using React within Meteor.
 All fundamental packages and dependencies are added in the packages file of .meteor and in the package.json file for npm.
+Also React is made reactive by default with [tracker-react](https://github.com/ultimatejs/tracker-react) included by default.

 ## Dependencies for npm

 ```
+{
+  "name": "MeteorReactBoilerplate",
+  "scripts": {
+    "start": "meteor run"
+  },
+  "dependencies": {
+    "babel-runtime": "^6.20.0",
+    "bcrypt": "^1.0.2",
-"meteor-node-stubs": "~0.2.0",
+    "meteor-node-stubs": "^0.2.4",
-"moment": "^2.14.1",
+    "moment": "^2.17.1",
-"react": "^15.2.1",
+    "react": "^15.4.1",
-"react-addons-css-transition-group": "^15.2.1",
+    "react-addons-css-transition-group": "^15.4.1",
-"react-dom": "^15.2.1",
+    "react-dom": "^15.4.1",
     "react-mounter": "^1.2.0"
+  }
+}

 ```

 ## Meteor packages